0xPolygonID/docs/docs/issuer/issuer-overview.md

 ### Issuer Node API

-The [Issuer Node API](issuer-core.md) is ideal for users who need multiple identities and for **integrator profiles, who want to create solutions based on Polygon ID functionalities and might be interested in having access to low-level information** such as Merkle Trees.
+The [Issuer Node API](issuer-core.md) is designed for developers and integrators looking to build custom solutions leveraging Privado ID's functionalities.
+It is ideal for those who might be interested in having access to low-level information** such as Merkle Trees.

 <div align="center">
 <img src= {useBaseUrl("img/3001.png")} align="center" />